Mathematics

 PREPARATION: Successful completion of Enriched Algebra A and Geometry A

 This course involves a continuation of the study of the properties of the real numbers begun in Enriched Algebra A. A study of quadratic functions leads to an extension of the real number system to the complex number system.
 The study of quadratic functions is then generalized to the study of polynomial functions of higher degree, before an analysis of radical and rational functions is undertaken.
-Students will then embark upon a study of exponential and logarithmic functions before ending the year with an introduction to trigonometry.
+Students will then embark upon a study of exponential and logarithmic functions.
 All of the above concepts are reinforced through several major themes of the course: analysis of functions presented in different forms, transformations of functions, and systems of equations.
 This course is co-taught and is available to students with an IEP.

-PREPARATION: Successful completion of Algebra 1 R and Geometry R
+PREPARATION: Successful completion of Algebra 1 and Geometry

 This course involves a continuation of the study of the real numbers begun in Algebra 1.
 A study of

-quadratic functions leads to an extension of the real number system to the complex number system.
+quadratic functions lead to an extension of the real number system to the complex number system.

 The study of quadratic functions is then generalized to the study of polynomial functions of higher

-PREPARATION: Successful completion of Algebra 1 R and Geometry R
+PREPARATION: Successful completion of Algebra 1 and Geometry

 PREPARATION: Successful completion of Geometry